reportportal/docs/src/md/src/QualityGates/QualityGates.md

 >**Case 2:** Regression suite contains 500 tests with critical priority.
 You want to track that the run should not have critical issue or Product bugs (or any other) in the 500 tests.

-Amount of issues has also 2 option "All tests" and "Tests with attribute".
-The purpose for the rule is to limit number of unwanted defects in the run.
-With option "All tests" you can limit issues for all tests in the launch.

-With the option "Test with attributes" you can limit issues in the critical features, components or etc.

-1. Open Project Settings> Quality Gate
-2. Click on the pencil on the Quality Gate
-3. Click on the drop-down: "Add a new rule"
-4. Choose an option "Amount of issues"
-5. Choose option "All tests"/"Test with attributes"
-6. Choose Defect type from the drop-down
-8. Click on the tick
-9. The rule is added to the Quality Gate

-In this case, on the finish the system will automatically analyzed a launch and compare amount of issues in all tests/or  tests with specified attiribute in the analyzed launch with amount of issues from the rule in the Quality Gate.
-If amount of issues is more than specified in the rule, the system fails the rule and Qulaity Gate.

 ##### Allowable leavel of To investigate